-Goldendoodles can have curly or straight hair, have little to no shedding, and are mostly allergy friendly.
+Goldendoodles can have curly or straight hair, they should have little to no shedding, and are mostly allergy friendly.
 But remember they are still 1/2 Retriever so there is a possibility they will take on 50% characteristics of each parent.

 With Poodles and Golden Retrievers for parents, the Goldendoodle cannot help but be sweet, intelligent, affectionate, playful and gentle dogs.
 They are outstanding as a family dog.
-Their coat requires little care as they are not copious shedders; they shed very little.
+Their coat requires little care as they are not copious shedders; but anything with hair may shed.

 These are very versatile dogs, finding use as therapy, service and guide dogs.
 As an agility dog, the Goldendoodle does well and seems to thrive on the challenge.
 Due to their need for exercise Goldendoodles do best in homes with active, outdoor-activity oriented persons.